What Do I Do When My Loneliness is Killing Me?

 The Physical Effects of Loneliness

 Studies have shown that people who are chronically lonely have weaker immune systems and a decreased quality of sleep.
-Those who spend the majority of their time alone are not exposed to the germs and bacteria needed to build up biological defenses.
+Those who spend the majority of their time alone are not exposed to the germs and bacteria needed to build up biological defenses, which are strengthened by exposing the immune system to these pathogens so they can build up antibodies and tolerance.
 Their immune systems resemble those of young children.

-And those who live alone are solely responsible for their safety, so every little noise wakes them up, affecting their quality of sleep.
+Those who live alone are solely responsible for their safety, so every little noise wakes them up, affecting their quality of sleep.
 Over time, a decreased quality of sleep can lead to a host of health problems, including conditions leading to heart attacks and strokes.
-Loneliness can also lead to an increase in anxiety which has a negative impact on sleep quality as well.
+Loneliness can also lead to an increase in anxiety which harms sleep quality as well.

 Some studies have shown that chronic loneliness can also cause us to be more vulnerable to conditions like dementia, depression, and schizophrenia.